platformsh/platformsh-docs/docs/src/domains/steps/tls.md

 title=Using the CLI
 +++

-1. Add the certificate with the following command:
+1. Run the following command:

    ```bash
    platform domain:add {{<variable "YOUR_DOMAIN" >}} --cert {{<variable "PATH_TO_CERTIFICATE_FILE" >}} --key {{<variable "PATH_TO_PRIVATE_KEY_FILE" >}}